zanshin/dotfiles/README.markdown

-This repository holds my Vim configuration so that I can clone it to other machines easily.
-Eventually it will also house things like my zsh rc file.
+This repository holds my configuration files so that I can clone them to other machines easily.

 Installation: